Coronavirus pandemic update: Notice effective June 22, 2020.

 Thank you for your interest in conducting research at BCPS schools.
-Due to the coronavirus pandemic, we are not currently accepting new submissions.
-As we continue to adjust to the consequences of the coronavirus pandemic we will also continue to evaluate the research review process for all research requests that impact our district.
+We are now accepting new submissions of studies that will be conducted in a virtual environment only.
+As we continue to adjust to the consequences of the coronavirus pandemic, we will also continue to evaluate the research review process for all research requests that impact our District.

 Broward County Public Schools (BCPS) welcomes universities, organizations, and researchers interested in conducting K-12 educational research that is designed to contribute to improving student outcomes.
 The Student Assessment and Research Department established the Institutional Review Board (IRB) and Research Review Process to review all Research Requests from non-BCPS organizations or individuals interested in conducting non-BCPS sponsored research.
 In addition, this process covers research to be conducted on behalf of the District.
 Employees of BCPS interested in conducting research as part of their personal endeavors, such as dissertation or thesis research, are also required to complete this process.